 What are guided imagery and stress?

-Stress is what you feel when you have to handle more than you are used to.
+Stress is your body's response to a hard situation.
+It can be physical, emotional, or mental.
 A lot of things can cause stress.
 You may feel stress when you go on a job interview, take a test, or run a race.
 This kind of short-term stress is normal and even useful.
 It can help you if you need to work hard or react quickly.

 Stress also can last a long time.
 Long-term stress is caused by stressful situations or events.
-Examples of long-term stress include long-term health problems, ongoing problems at work, and conflicts in your family.
+Examples include long-term health problems, ongoing problems at work, and conflicts in your family.
 Long-term stress can harm your health.

 Guided imagery is a technique of directed thoughts and suggestions that guide your mind toward a relaxed, focused state.
 This technique helps you use your mind to take you to a calm, peaceful place.
 You can use it to relax, which can lower blood pressure and reduce other problems related to stress.